One weekend in Maia Portugal: tips on doing, seeing, staying, and eating

 The property belongs to a family historically linked to Maia for over three centuries, the Gramaxos, who decided to start a foundation in 2013 focusing on leisure, art, and local culture.
-For now, only the gardens are open to the public every day but the foundation has plans to extend that access to more areas of the farm.
+Only the gardens are open to the public every day, but the foundation has plans to extend that access to more farm areas.

-Renown architect Siza Vieira is designing the future headquarters house, that should be ready by 2019.
+Renowned architect Siza Vieira is designing the future headquarters house, which should be ready by 2019.
 A foundation dedicated to local culture and a house designed by a favorite architect of mine?
 I can’t think of a better win-win situation and an excuse to return to Maia.

 Address: Rua Nossa Senhora do Bom Despacho – 4470-152

 Opening hours (leisure park): 10am-7pm (April to October), and 10am-5pm (November to March)

 Museu de História e Etnologia da Terra da Maia